 15 December– Sorin Bangu (University of Bergen), Methodological Remarks on the Experiments on Infants’ Mathematical Abilities

 6 January – Michael Deckard (Lenoir-Rhyne University and Institute for Research in the Humanities-ICUB, University of Bucharest), Two Cultures Interweaving: Art and Science in Mendelssohn’s Letters on Sentiments

 20 January – Alette Fleischer (Amsterdam University), Nature, Knowledge and Networks: Exchanging and examining local and exotic plants in 17th century Holland

 2 March – Cristi Stoica (Horia Hulubei Institute, University of Bucharest), Do we live in a mathematical structure?

-9 March – Peter Anstey (Sydney University), John Locke on the Standardization of Length
+9 March – Peter Anstey (Sydney University & Institute for Research in the Humanities-ICUB, University of Bucharest), John Locke on the Standardization of Length

 16 March – Vincenzo de Risi (Max Planck Institute for the History of Science Berlin), Proving an Axiom qua Axiom.
 On the mathematical epistemology of Gerolamo Saccheri and the discovery of non-Euclidean geometry

 23 March – Tinca Prunea-Bretonnet (University of Bucharest), Evidence, certainty, consent.
 Rethinking central methodological notions within the Berlin Academy

 30 March – Lavinia Marin (Katholieke Universiteit Leuven), From the Textual to the Digital University